April 22, 2022

 Batman-Ok lame cop out Manhunter agent aside, Batman is awesome in this story.
 He basically is the star of the first few issues before helping to destroy the temple.
 His speech in issue #7 is one of my favorite Batman speeches ever.

 The Tie-In's-Yeah I know, after I talked about how annoying they were.
 Ok so let's say you don't mind reading 35 comics to get the whole story.
 Then it really does make it a good story.
 The tie-in's are really good even doing crossovers with each other.
 I mentioned the four big one's but we also get JLI and Firestorm crossing over, and a cool Green Lantern/Superman team up.
 They did a great job coordinating with other creators so the story links together really smoothly.
-One or two hiccups aside.
+One or two hiccups aside, the story flows very well.
 For instance we learn Floronic Man is chosen at the end of issue 2.
 The Batman tie in shows him trying to get to him in Arkham but can’t.
-In issue 3 a manhunter agent finally breaks Floronic Man out and it’s in the infinity inc tie in where the manhunter is stopped and Floronic man finally safely brought to the other which is how issue 4 starts.
+In issue 3 a manhunter agent finally breaks Floronic Man out and it’s in the infinity inc tie in where the manhunter is stopped and Floronic man finally safely brought to the others which is how issue 4 starts.
 I think you can see how most of the tie ins work from that.
 The exciting stuff is saved for then while the main book is just plot setup.

 An Event-It really does feel like an event that affects the entire DC universe.
 At the end of the day, it didn't, but that doesn't mean they didn't try.
 In the final issue there were cameos from other random characters to show just how big a deal this was supposed to be.
 In the end it was mostly forgotten except for the pages of Superman and Flash, and of course The New Gaurdians barely lasted 12 issues.